fishes text index | photo index

 Family Syngnathidae

 Where seen?
-This fat pipefish is sometimes seen on our Southern shores, among Tape seagrasses (Enhalus acoroides).
-Many were discovered during a seine net survey of Cyrene Reef.
+This fat pipefish is sometimes seen on our Southern shores.
+Many were discovered during a seine net survey of Cyrene Reef among thickets of long among Tape seagrasses.
+It is generally found in sheltered coastal shallows among seagrasses and seaweeds.

 Features: 20cm, grows to about 29cm.
-Body long and cylindrical tapering at the tail.
-It has a pair of tentacles on the snout.
+Body long and angular cylindrical tapering to a thin tail.
+It has a pair of tentacles on a long narrow snout.
 It is sometimes also called the Double-ended pipefish probably because both ends look similar.
 The tail is prehensile and does not have a tail fin.
 Females often have dark spots or blotches.
-The males carry the eggs below his body and tail.
-They are generally found in sheltered coastal shallows among seagrasses and seaweeds.
+The males carry the eggs below the body and tail.
 May be green, brown or grey, to match their surroundings.

 Cyrene Reef, May 08